deadassmj/deadassmj/README.md

 </h1>

 <p align="center">
 An aspiring digital forensics enthusiast with a strong interest in cybersecurity and investigations.
 Currently learning foundational concepts in digital forensics and acquiring skills in tools like EnCase and Autopsy.
-Excited about exploring data recovery techniques and understanding forensic analysis methodologies.
 Seeking opportunities to contribute to the digital forensics community and gain hands-on experience in real-world cases.
 Open to learning from experienced professionals and dedicated to continuous improvement in this fascinating field.
 </p>

 <h2 align="center">Message me 📧</h2>